Pallet racking law in Ireland can be something of a mystery. To better understand it, it’s good to know what exactly HSA does.

 HSA needs to give out clearer advice on pallet racking safety, but that doesn’t necessarily mean it needs a “Pallet Racking Ireland” body just as HSE has SEMA.
 SEMA operates in countries all over the world (with SEMA approved racking inspectors working in Spain, Poland, China, Singapore, and the UAE).
 As a result, it’s perfectly reasonable for Irish storage equipment users to follow SEMA’s advice.

 If HSA were to be more forthright, it could directly recommend SEMA services in the same way HSE does.
 As it stands, it doesn’t.
-However, it does recommend them indirectly by linking out to HSE HSG76, and having a SEMA approved racking inspection is also consistent with the EU’s advice.
+However, it does recommend them indirectly by linking out to HSE HSG76, and having a racking inspection from a SEMA approved inspector is also consistent with the EU’s advice.
 With HSA’s lack of input on the topic, this is likely the best advice to follow.